shrikantchine/dsa_vault/DSA/Notes/Linked List.md

 1. Compared to arrays, it does not have a restriction of being continuous.
 So even in low continuous memory situations, linked list can be instantiated.
 2. Compared to dynamic arrays, it only uses only the required space.
 In contrast dynamic arrays double their size which might result in unused space being allocated.

+## Commonly used approaches in Linked List

+### Previous and Current pointers
+- Define two pointers `prev = null` & `curr = head`
+- At each iteration
+	- `prev` pointer moves to `curr` pointer
+	- `curr` pointer moves 1 step ahead.
+- This approach allows us to keep track of previous pointer in case we need to access it later
+> Look at the "Insert / Delete in a Linked list"

+### Slow and Fast pointer approach
+- Define two pointers `slow` & `fast`
+- At each iteration
+	- `slow` pointer moves 1 step.
+	- `fast` pointer moves 2 steps.
+- This approach allows us to find the MID element of Linked list in 1 iteration.

+> Look at the question "Find MID element" below
 ## How to define ?

 - Data is stored in *Node*